 You will work through the questions the investors would ask – What is the value here?
 Who are the customers?
 What is your traction and growth like?
 What’s competition like?
 What is the market opportunity?
 What are the costs and revenue projections?
 What’s the hiring plan?
 What does this business look like at scale?
 All of these and many more questions get worked through to prepare you for funding.

 Every VC would tell you how important the match is between the CEO and VC.
 This is because they get to work together in the boardroom for years.
 Now let’s do the math.
-If you do a board meeting every 6 weeks for 5 years, that’s 43 days of half-day meetings.
-Assume you spend another 43 days together over 5 years (thats a big over-estimate, but that’s fine).
-Thats 86 not even full days — still less than the time you would spend with the Managing Director and staff at an accelerator.
+If you do a board meeting every six weeks for five years, that’s 43 days of half-day meetings.
+Assume you spend another 43 days together over five years (that’s a big over-estimate, but that’s fine).
+That’s 86 not even full days — still less than the time you would spend with the managing director and staff at an accelerator.

 Make sure you know and like the people you will work with.